ewilken/hap-rs/README.md

 The HAP defines HomeKit enabled devices as virtual `accessories` that are composed of `services` that are composed of `characteristics`.

 Characteristics hold values of various data types as well as optional metadata like max/min values or units.
 Services group characteristics and represent features of the accessory.
 Every accessory consists of at least one `accessory information service` and any number of additional services.
-For example a custom ceiling fan accessory may consist of an `accessory information Service`, a `fan service` and a `lightbulb service`.
+For example a custom ceiling fan accessory may consist of an `accessory information service`, a `fan service` and a `lightbulb service`.

 ```
 Ceiling Fan Accessory